 Family Central in collaboration with Council For Third Age (C3A)

 Traditional Chinese Medicine (TCM) is thousands of years old and rooted in the concepts of holism and balance.
 It stresses prevention of illness over medical treatment.
 This introductory, two-part course promotes awareness of TCM approaches to health and herbs.
 Gain a basic understanding of your body constitution and learn general self-care practices based on Chinese culture and philosophy.
 Learn how common foods can act as herbal remedies that restore the body's balance.
 And try your hand at popular recipes which are nourishing for all.

-This course is eligible for funding under the Temasek-Trust CDC Lifelong Learning Enabling Fund where every eligible adult with disability can apply for up to S$1,000 to defray course-related fees and/or learning support devices and services from 3 December 2021 to 31 December 2022.
+This course is eligible for funding under the Temasek-Trust CDC Lifelong Learning Enabling Fund where every eligible adult with disability can apply for up to S$1,000 to defray course-related fees and/or learning support devices and services till 31 December 2023.
 Approved funding will be provided on a reimbursement basis.
 Submit your claim here .

 Course Access Period